Dimon70007/DGrachevSmarteckTest/README.md

   args[2]-colors
   args[3]-stateCount

-  return Collection of generated Nodes include rootNode
+  return Collection of generated Nodes (that contains different matrix) include rootNode

   if args.length==0 generate will be calling with arguments in params.ini